DanishDahaka/pomodoro-note/README.md

-# miscellaneous files
+# Set up custom Pomodoro notes

-This is a repository for files with different use cases, for example the Pomodoro-note-creator "pomodoro_to_bear.py".
+This repository contains the Pomodoro-note-creator "pomodoro_to_bear.py".

 ## pomodoro_to_bear.py